Search for missing BASE jumper called off

-TWIN FALLS, Idaho (KMVT/KSVT) The search for a missing Twin Falls man was called off Friday morning.
+The search for a missing Twin Falls man was called off Friday morning.

 Austin Carey is a well known BASE jumper, who was last seen about 3:00 P.M.
-Thursday, after successfully completing a jump off Pillar Falls with a friend, according to friend Sequoia Schmidt.
+Thursday, after successfully completing a jump near Pillar Falls with a friend, according to friend Sequoia Schmidt.

-Following the jump the friend swam across the river. a kayaker then approached the friend and gave him Austin's gear and told the friend "he will be right over".
+Following the jump the friend swam across the river.
+A kayaker then approached the friend and gave him Austin's gear and told the friend that Austin “will be right over".

 Carey has not been seen or heard from since.